LongJiAn99/PasarGo/README.md

 ### Frontend Development

-**ReactJS**
+We came up with the colour palette of the WebApp as well as the main design of the WebApp **ReactJS**

 We decided to use ReactJS as it is lightweight and flexible.
 We installed yarn and used it to specifically install dependencies required for our project.